AnshKaul8/Banking-System-with-Database-Integration/BankingSystem/README.md

 Purpose
 This project is built for academic demonstration and learning — showcasing Java’s integration with SQL databases and real-world application of OOP design.

+Timeline
+To begin with, we would start by identifying the overall requirements of the system and setting up the environment needed for Java and database connectivity.
+Once the scope and objectives are clear, the next step would be to design the database structure.
+This would include creating the necessary tables for users, accounts, and transactions, so that the foundation for data storage is properly established.